drifferreinert/pdsnd_github/README.md

 ### Date created
 Include the date you created this project and README file.
+This project was created on August 12, 2021

 ### Project Title
 Replace the Project Title